When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Algorithm design

-\section{Algorithm Design}
+\section{Algorithm design}

-So far, we have shown that the surrogate objective $\widehat{L}(\cdot)$ given in \eqref{def:surrogate_objective} as well as its corresponding reward parameter $\hat{\theta}$, are accurate approximations to the likelihood objective $L(\cdot)$ in \eqref{objective:ML} and its corresponding optimal reward parameter $\theta^*$, as long as there are sufficient samples in the expert-visited state-action space.
-In the following sections, we will design a computationally efficient algorithm to optimize $\widehat{L}(\cdot)$, and derive the associated convergence guarantees.
+In the following sections, we will design a computationally efficient algorithm to optimize $\widehat{L}(\cdot)$, and obtain its corresponding optimal reward parameter $\hat{\theta}$.

-From its definition \eqref{def:surrogate_objective}, it is clear that $\widehat{L}(\cdot)$ depends on the optimal soft value function $V_{\theta}(\cdot)$ (defined in \eqref{eq:optimal_soft_V}), which in turn depends on $\pi_{\theta}$, the optimal policy as defined in \eqref{constraint:MaxEnt_RL}.
-Therefore, the surrogate objective maximization problem can be formulated as a bi-level optimization problem, expressed below, where the upper-level problem optimizes $\widehat{L}(\cdot)$ to search for a good reward estimate $\theta$, while the lower-level problem solves the optimal policy $\pi_{\theta}$ under the current reward estimate and the constructed world model $\widehat{P}$:
+From the definition \eqref{def:surrogate_objective}, it is clear that $\widehat{L}(\cdot)$ depends on the optimal soft value function $V_{\theta}(\cdot)$ in \eqref{eq:optimal_soft_V}, which in turn depends on the optimal policy $\pi_{\theta}$ as defined in \eqref{constraint:MaxEnt_RL}.
+Therefore, the surrogate objective maximization problem can be formulated as a bi-level optimization problem, expressed below, where the upper-level problem optimizes $\widehat{L}(\cdot)$ to search for a good reward estimate $\theta$, while the lower-level problem solves the optimal policy $\pi_{\theta}$ in a conservative MDP under the current reward estimate: { }

-Such a bi-level optimization problem is challenging to solve.
-Its nested structure requires the optimal policy $\pi_{\theta}$ be solved first in order to evaluate the surrogate objective $\widehat{L}(\cdot)$ under the reward parameter $\theta$.
-However, it is known that model-based offline policy optimization is quite challenging, and repeatedly solving the optimal policy under each reward estimate could be computationally intractable; see \cite{yu2020mopo,kidambi2020morel,lu2021revisiting,yu2021combo}.

-In order to avoid the computational burden from repeatedly solving the conservative MDP in \eqref{constraint:MaxEnt_RL_surrogate}, we aim to design an algorithm which alternates between a policy optimization step and a reward update step.
+In order to avoid the computational burden from repeatedly solving the optimal policy $\pi_{\theta}$ under each reward estimate $\theta$, we aim to design an algorithm which alternates between a policy optimization step and a reward update step.
 That is, at each iteration $k$, based on the current policy estimate $\pi_k$ and the reward parameter $\theta_k$, two steps will be performed consecutively: {\it (1)} the algorithm generates an updated policy $\pi_{k+1}$ through performing a conservative policy improvement step under the estimated world model $\widehat{P}$, and {\it (2)} it obtains an updated reward parameter $\theta_{k+1}$ through taking a reward update step.
 Next, we describe the proposed algorithm in detail.